Final Justice (1988 film)

-Final Justice is a 1988 Hong Kong crime film directed by Parkman Wong.
-The film stars Danny Lee, who also serves as the film's producer, and Stephen Chow on his film debut.
+Final Justice is a 1988 Hong Kong action crime film directed by Parkman Wong.
+The film stars Danny Lee, who also served as the film's producer, and Stephen Chow in his film debut.

 Chow won the Taiwan Golden Horse Awards for Best Supporting Actor.
 He would later go on to be the top superstar of Hong Kong.

 Plot

 District Crime Squad Sergeant Cheung Tit-chu (Danny Lee) of the Wan Chai District has been a pioneer in the area, often establishing outstanding services.
 However, Cheung's tough handling style, has attracted many complaints towards him.
 Cheung's new superior, Chief Inspector Lo Tai-wai (Ricky Wong) is dissatisfied with him, accusing him of disobeying superior orders, while also frequently clamped by Cheung.

 One day, criminal Judge (Shing Fui-On) is released from prison, and leads his former associates Bull (Tommy Wong), Chicken (William Ho) and Smut (Victor Hon) to prepare a major crime spree plan.
 Meanwhile, car thief Boy (Stephen Chow) regards Judge as his idol and willingly serves him, but in the course of a car theft incident, he is arrested by Cheung.

 Unexpectedly, Judge and his associates use the stolen car to rob an illegal underground casino, killing some customers in the process.
 Boy is innocently involved in the robbery case.
 Moreover, Lo regards Boy as an accomplice to the robbery and charges him for robbery and murder.
 However, Cheung believes that Boy is innocent and is determined to find new evidence to overturn the false allegations.